 According to several recent studies – nearly about half of the heart attacks were silent as individuals who suffered from them remained unaware of their condition and didn’t seek treatment.
 Owing to which they had a huge risk of dying.

-Why many people suffer from a silent heart attack?
+Why do many people suffer from a silent heart attack?

 In other words, every one of us has been taught to recognize the tell-tale signs of a heart attack – rather we all are programmed to recognize the warning signs of a heart attack.

 Do Silent Heart Attacks completely lack signs or Do we fail to recognize unfamiliar signs?

-Severe throbbing, pressurizing, or crushing chest pain is not the sign of a silent heart attack.
+Severe throbbing, pressurizing, or crushing chest pain is not a sign of a silent heart attack.
 Neither breathing difficulty nor perspiration is typically present with this type of heart attack.

 Silent Myocardial Infarction (SMI) symptoms are very few or may mimic the symptoms of less severe health issues which most people don’t recognize as typical signs of a heart attack.

 Many people tend to miss the less known symptoms of heart attack assuming those to be due to a less serious health condition – which they think could be resolved on its own.
 In other words, Silent Myocardial Infarction (SMI) mimics the symptoms of common health issues that go unnoticed by them.

-Surprisingly, many people miss something very similar to heartburn, gastric problems, tummy upsets, nausea, which may last for two or more days.
+Surprisingly, many people miss on something very similar to heartburn, gastric problems, tummy upsets, nausea, which may last for two or more days.
 In addition, there are a few more symptoms that people tend to miss – such as weakness, feeling sick, fainting, and dizziness – which may vanish on their own.
 Sometimes, these symptoms may become intense.
 However, mostly silent heart attack symptoms go unrecognized.